 For the current development- and exploration process in data science three obstacles in particular appear as outstanding hurdles, when it comes up to realize projects - and even more, when it comes up to venture collaborations.

 Some years ago - in the early 2010s - when Google’s TensorFlow still was only an idea and Geoffrey Hinton’s daredevil Science Article still only received a bunch of citations, the undisputed technical issues in data science were the absence of computing power and the absence of a common play ground.
-Of course, during the last decade, NVIDIA and Google respectively stepped into the breach with CUDA and TensorFlow.
+Of course, during the last decade, NVIDIA and Google respectively stepped into the breach with CUDA and TensorFlow / Keras.
 So the question arises “What are today’s foremost technical obstacles in data science?”.
-In the following I present our personally experienced proposal to this question and our vision: The Vivid Code framework.

 #1: The Plug Jumble